-^{} Less than 1%.
+\ Less than 1%.

-(1) For all of the selling shareholders who are not natural persons, unless noted otherwise, the investment managers, general partners, trustees or principals named in the footnotes below have the sole voting and dispositive power over the shares held by the selling shareholders.

-(2) Benjamin Taylor has sole voting and sole investment power over the securities owned by the selling shareholder.
+- (1) For all of the selling shareholders who are not natural persons, unless noted otherwise, the investment managers, general partners, trustees or principals named in the footnotes below have the sole voting and dispositive power over the shares held by the selling shareholders. - (2) David Sykes has the power to vote and dispose of the securities held by the selling shareholder. - (3) The selling shareholder is a registered Investment Adviser and Benjamin Taylor, its managing member, has the power to vote and dispose of the securities held by various funds for which the selling shareholder serves as the Investment Adviser.